hugocrvl/TytoAlba_NewReferenceGenome/README.md

 # TytoAlba_NewReferenceGenome

-Scripts and documents related to the new reference of Tyto alba, DOI: XXX
+A repository containing all the scripts and documents associated to the new reference of Tyto alba - DOI: XXX

-1.
-2.
-3.
-4.
-5.